kataras/build-a-better-web-together/install.md

 ```
 this will update the dependencies also.

-If you are connected to the Internet through **China**, according to [this](https://github.com/kataras/iris/issues/98) you will be have problem downloading the golang/x/net/context. **Follow the below**:
+If you are connected to the Internet through **China**, according to [this](https://github.com/kataras/iris/issues/98) you will be have problem downloading the golang/x/net/context. **Follow the below steps**:

 1.  https://github.com/northbright/Notes/blob/master/Golang/china/get-golang-packages-on-golang-org-in-china.md